elusivecodes/FrostCore/README.md

 Get the text contents of the first element.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.

 ```
 const text = core.getText(nodes);
 ```

 Set the text contents for each element.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `text` is a string that will become the text contents of the element.

 ```
 core.setText(nodes, text);